gphoton-tools/ggui/docs/source/using_ggui.rst

 ==============
 Assuming you have a properly formatted target list, and have configured the gGui fields of your data, gGui can be started with two independent flags:

-``ggui --target_list <path to gGui Target List>`` will automatically load a specific target list into a gGui session.
+``ggui --target_list <path to gGui Target List>`` will automatically load a specific target list into a new gGui session.

 ``ggui --yaml_select`` will open a file select dialog to select your target list(s).
-After which, gGui will load these targets.
+After which, gGui will load these targets into a new gGui session.

 If you are in an IPython environment, you can invoke gGui's main() function to use these flags as well: ``from ggui import ggui; ggui.main(['--target_list', '<path to gGui Target List'])``